Austria Renewable Energy Market Size and Share

 Austria Renewable Energy Market Analysis by Mordor Intelligence

-The Austria Renewable Energy Market size in terms of installed base is expected to grow from 27.66 gigawatt in 2025 to 35.30 gigawatt by 2030, at a CAGR of 5% during the forecast period (2025-2030).
+The Austria Renewable Energy Market size is expected to grow from 27.66 gigawatt in 2025 to 28.95 gigawatt in 2026 and is forecast to reach 36.4 gigawatt by 2031 at 4.68% CAGR over 2026-2031.

 Faster capacity additions are driven by the Renewable Energy Expansion Act, Austria’s 100% renewable electricity target for 2030, and the broader ambition of achieving climate neutrality by 2040.
 Hydropower remains the backbone of electricity supply and grid stability, while solar photovoltaics and onshore wind register the steepest cost declines.
 National carbon pricing makes fossil fuels less competitive, public-sector financing cuts financing costs, and community-owned projects deepen citizen participation.
 Together, these forces keep the Austria renewable energy market on a high-growth trajectory despite grid congestion, land constraints, and labour shortages.